Frequently Asked Questions

 A credit unit is 15 contact hours.
 A contact hour is one hour of scheduled learning activity with a group of students, led by an instructor, and usually in a classroom, laboratory, shop or clinical setting.

 How many credit hours will a diploma or certificate student need to graduate?

 Diploma students will have to achieve a minimum of one hundred credit hours (1500 contact hours) and certificate students will have to achieve a minimum of forty-five credit hours (660 contact hours).
 All other credentials have been defined in the Academic Framework.

-- Aileen Najduch, ED Community & Student Services
+- Aileen Najduch, ED Student Services and Global Partnerships

 - Derek Kochenash, Dean, Skilled Trades & Technologies

 - Kirk Johnson, Dean Business, Information Technology & Creative Arts